JessaTehCrow/VRC_control/README.md

 You will have to either open a port on your router, or use a program to open your local network to others.

+So you have two possibilities:

+- Ngrok
+- Portforwarding

-#### Port Forwarding
+### Port Forwarding

 To open a port on your router, you will have to port-forward the tcp port 80 on your router.
 Since it works differently for each router, i cannot make a standardized guide for this, you can find this on the internet.

 Search up `[router type] port-forwarding` (where `[router type]` is your router) on google or youtube.

-#### Ngrok Program
+### Ngrok Program

 I personally like to use [ngrok](https://ngrok.com/download).
 Which allows me to open a specific port from my computer to the internet using a simple to use program.

 **Note:**
-***You don't need to sign up for Ngrok to use it, however the session will expire in 2 hours if you do not, forcing you to restart the session.
-Signing up with a free account prevents this.***

-Once installed, you can open a new commandline (`windows key + r` and type `cmd`).
+***You will have to login to the ngrok services to use it.
+It is free and can have it running indefinitely.
+However, you can only run 1 instance of it per account: [ngrok setup](ngrok_setup.md)***

-When your commandline has opened, you can type `ngrok tcp 80` to open port 80 to others (which is what we need now).
+Once you have finished with the [ngrok setup](ngrok_setup.md), you can open the ngrok exe and type `ngrok tcp 80` to open port 80 to others (which is what we need now).

 Once your session has started, you can share the url with other people.
 Replace `tcp://` with `http://`
 ![](images/ngrok.png)